yunuservices/graalvm/README.md

 |    24    |`ghcr.io/yunuservices/java:open-jdk_24`        |
 |    21    |`ghcr.io/yunuservices/java:open-jdk_21`        |

-Hugely thanks to `MCJars` for making this project compatible with graalvm.
+I would like to thank `MCJars` for their contributions to the creation of this project.